naman/naman.github.io/index.md

 ## News

+- **Mar'25**
+  - Participated in a [panel on tech abuse](https://the-network.org/event/panel-discussion-technology-facilitated-abuse/) at The Network’s “Reclaiming Our Love: Social Justice & Domestic Violence” Conference in Chicago.
+  - Our work on digital evidence for tech abuse was accepted in CSCW ‘25! 🎉
 - **Feb'25**
-  - Our work on digital evidence for tech abuse was conditionally accepted in CSCW ‘25! 🎉
   - Guest lecture for PSYCH311: Sexual Violence Research and Advocacy.
 - **Jan'25**
   - Started Decolonial Collective at UW-Madison.
 The collective is a reading group and sharing space for scholars interested in decolonial thought.
 - **Dec'24**